woshilaiceshide/s-server/README.md

 * support http pipelining
 * support http chunking
 * support websocket(v13 only)
-* plain http connections can be switched to websocket connections. (but not vice versus)
+* plain http connections can be switched to websocket connections. (but not vice versus)(NO practical use???)

 ## Model
 1.